 There is nothing better on a Saturday morning than go somewhere for breakfast.
 Just to sit down in ni(e)ce company, to order and lean back makes for a beautiful beginning of the weekend.
 I decided on a nearby place which had been on my go-to list since quite a while.
 It’s not easy to find great places within my vicinity especially with winter around the corner when I don’t want to walk so far.
 As you know I might not be a picky eater but I can be hard to please.
 I love a good breakfast as much as the next one but what is good is up for me to decide.

 So last Saturday my niece and I entered “Das Kolin” to find it half-empty in the front room and a large group in the back.
-We settled down at a corner table which had not been cleared but still appealed to us since it had two upholstered seats.
-When the waitress finally came to clear the table we were told that this table was booked but we could take any of the others.
-The next one we chose was near the door (something we had wanted to avoid due to the draft) but it also had upholstered seats for both of us and hadn’t been cleared either.
+We settled down at a corner table with two upholstered seats.
+The used dishes of the previous customers were still on the table though.
+When the waitress finally came to clear the table she told us to take any of the others.
+That one was reserved for someone else.
+The next one we chose was near the door (something we had wanted to avoid due to the draft) but it also had upholstered seats for both of us and needed clearing as well.

 The breakfast itself then was totally underwhelming after the long wait.
 My niece had the “Viennese Classic” with two rolls, butter, jam and a soft-boiled egg while I had ordered “Little Orient” with hummus (which turned out to be beet hummus), two poached eggs and tomatoes with buffalo bocconcini.
 Why the bocconcini was called oriental is beyond me but I am sure the Italians would take a different stand.

-Anyway, the cheese was bland although it seemed to be marinated with pumpkin seed oil and didn’t have enough tomatoes in it, and the hummus was plain wrong.
+Anyway, the cheese was bland.
+Although marinated with pumpkin seed oil, it didn’t have enough tomatoes in it, and the hummus was plain wrong.
 Neither enough red beet nor enough hummus.
 Actually I am not a fan of all the hummus varieties.
 I like my hummus the traditional way.
-As boring as everything looked on the pictures it tasted.
+It tasted as boring as it looked.

 That doesn’t mean though that I won’t give them another chance.
 The place is cozy, well decorated and invites to linger (and it’s near my place).
 I can see myself spending dreary winter afternoons reading by the windows.
-Besides then kitchen won’t be swamped with all the breakfast orders.
+Besides then I won’t order anything out of the kitchen.
 Yours, Pollybert